wilcolinadev/slack-clone/README.md

 ### *Chat

-### Please take a look at my first big project using relevant funtionalities.
-I have added interesting tools such as:
+### Please take a look at my first big project using relevant functionalities.

+##I have added interesting tools such as:

 Realtime chat with public and private channels